norman-thomas/CarND-T1-P5-Vehicle-Detection/README.md

 In general the deep learning approach to solving the vehicle detection problem seems very elegant compared to the manual crafting of features using OpenCV in combination with an SVM classifier.
 The latter not only requires a lot of parameter tuning but also is much slower and cannot be considered a "real time" solution.
 Although this comparison is not entirely fair, because the SSD is accelerated by using a GPU.
 Speeding up the HOG / SVM solution requires more thought and manual splitting of the algorithm into parallelizable parts.

+Using an NVIDIA GeForce GTX 1080 with 8GB I achieved a speed of ~31fps.

 All in all, the results above are very satisfying, but the SSD, too, has room for improvement.
 I used pre-trained weights, but I think this part could be improved as the network has difficulties detecting objects exceeding or not reaching certain dimensions.
 As can be seen in my own test videos, further away cars are mostly not detected because, after shrinking the frame to 300x300 pixels, they don't contain enough features anymore to be detected.
 The same happens when a car almost completely fills the frame.
 Therefore I suspect training with more various scales of objects would help mitigate this problem.

 Another issue I observed was that object detection works less reliably when the recording angle is tilted.
 This is an issue with recording on a motorbike.
 In curves the bike and therefore the video recording is tilted.
 This is obviously not a problem for cars as the camera is fixed to the car and always recorded horizontally.
 But it was nevertheless interesting to observe.
 Training with augmented rotated images would likely solve this.